Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Method

 \subsection{Symbolic Belief Representation}

+\duo{In this section, we delve into the detailed design of symbolic belief representation, which consists of a symbolic belief language for structured belief representations and a collaborative belief initialization scheme for belief construction.}

-\textbf{Symbolic belief language definition. } LLMs struggle to accurately model diverse and structured beliefs due to the complexity of real-world environments.
-To address this, we introduce a symbolic belief language inspired by classical planning language~\citep{fox2003pddl2,fabiano2021pddl}.
-We formalize beliefs as tuples consisting of entities, attributes, and predicates.
-In particular, since beliefs are inherently higher-order (e.g., “Bob believes that Alice believes the apple is in the living room”), we explicitly introduce a recursive belief predicate BELIEVE to capture the collaborators' mental states.
-The whole defination of Symbolic Belief Language is introduced in \ref{beliefrepresentation}.
-Specifically, the language formally distinguishes between: \begin{itemize} \item \textbf{Zero-order beliefs:} An agent’s internal representation of the external world (e.g., object states, collaborator intents). \item \textbf{First-order beliefs:} An agent’s beliefs about another agent’s mental state (e.g., \textit{“Alice believes Bob knows the target location.”)} \end{itemize}
+\duo{\textbf{Symbolic belief language.}} Inspired by classical planning languages~\citep{fox2003pddl2,fabiano2021pddl}, we formalize beliefs as tuples consisting of entities, attributes, and predicates.
+In particular, since beliefs are inherently higher-order (e.g., “Bob believes that Alice believes the apple is in the living room”), we explicitly introduce a recursive belief predicate to capture the collaborators' mental states.
+Specifically, we design the symbolic belief language as follows:

+\duo{where entity $e \in \mathcal{E}$ and $\mathcal{E}$ denotes the set of entities including all agents (e.g., \texttt{Alice}) and objects (e.g., \texttt{apple})}; $\hlgray{\textsc{Pred}}$ represents relational descriptors (e.g. \texttt{In}, \texttt{Hold}); $\hlgray{\textsc{Prop}}$ denotes entity properties (e.g., exploration status); and $v \in \mathcal{V}$ defines the discrete values (e.g., \texttt{part}, \texttt{all}).
+The operator $\hlgray{\textsc{Bel}}$ serves as a connective representing an agent's mental state, mapping an agent $n_i \in \mathcal{N}$ to a state $s$ or another belief $b$.
+Here, $\mathcal{N}$ denotes the set of all agents, with $n_i, n_j$ representing specific instances.